liquibase/liquibase-contribute-site/docs/extensions-integrations/integrations-overview/index.md

 Each integration can configure the various places configuration values can be pulled from (arguments, environment variables, configuration files, etc.) and the priority of each before running the commands that will look up configuration values.

-For more information, see [the Configuration API documentation](configuration-api.md)
+For more information, see [the Configure Configuration Guide](../integration-guides/configure-configuration.md)

 ### ResourceAccessor API